billkarsh/SpikeGLX/Markdown/UserManual.md

 * `nidq`: Whisper/NI-DAQ acquisition from PXIe, PCI or USB devices.

 Imec probes currently read out 384 channels of neural data and have 8 bits of status data (stored as a 16-bit SY word).
-Bit #0 signals that custom user FPGA code running on the Enclustra has detected an interesting neural event (NOT YET IMPLEMENTED).
-Bit #6 is the sync waveform, the other bits are error flags.
+Bit #0 of the status word signals that custom user FPGA code running on the Enclustra has detected an interesting neural event (NOT YET IMPLEMENTED).
+Status bit #6 is the sync waveform, the other bits are error flags.
 Each probe is its own stream.

+>*Quad-probes (part number NP2020) have four separate shanks.
+384 channels are read out from each shank, and the stream records 4 SY status words.*

 Imec OneBoxes are compact and inexpensive alternatives to PXI chassis.
 Each OneBox connects via USB.
 A box has two ports for neural headstages.
 The probes